artainmo/web-development/backend/NestJS/README.md

 When inserting a column with a one-to-one relationship tableA.foreignKeyName = tableBColumn.

 By creating one foreign key in one of the two tables as explained above we only have a unidirectional one-to-one relationship, TypeORM also allows to make this a bidirectional relationship, meaning class A has access to class B, but class B can also have access to class A.<br>
-The initial @OneToOne has to add a second parameter: @OneToOne(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.nameOfInitialTable), whereby  nameOfAssociatedTable => nameOfAssociatedTable.tableName refers to the name of the inverse side of the relation.<br>
+The initial @OneToOne has to add a second parameter: @OneToOne(type => nameOfAssociatedTable, nameOfAssociatedTable => nameOfAssociatedTable.foreignKey), whereby  nameOfAssociatedTable => nameOfAssociatedTable.tableName refers to the name of the inverse side of the relation.<br>
 And inside the associated table @OneToOne(type => nameOfIntialTable, nameOfInitialTable => nameOfInitialTable.nameOfAssociatedTable).<br>
 JoinColumn is defined only once as only one foreign key is defined in one of the two tables.